vcon-dev/draft-ietf-vcon-privacy-primer/draft-james-privacy-primer-vcon.md

    - vCons often contain personally identifiable information (PII) and sensitive data that must be safeguarded.
    - Different levels of redaction may be necessary, as outlined in Section 4.1.6 (redacted):
-     a) PII masking: Removing PII from text, audio, video, and transcripts
+     - PII masking: Removing PII from text, audio, video, and transcripts.
-     b) De-identification: Removing segments or whole recordings to prevent voice printing or facial recognition
+     - De-identification: Removing segments or whole recordings to prevent voice printing or facial recognition.

 1. Encrypted Storage and Transmission
    - Unredacted versions of vCons must be encrypted to protect sensitive information, as described in Section 5.3 (Encrypted Form of vCon Object).